pjotrp/bhxiv-gen-pdf/README.md

     ./bin/gen-pdf example/logic/

-which will generate the paper as *paper.pdf*.
+which will generate the paper as *paper.pdf* by default, or:

+    ./bin/gen-pdf example/logic/ my_paper.pdf

+to specify a custom output filename.

 # Run via Docker